evansd/whitenoise/docs/index.rst

 WhiteNoise takes care of best-practices for you, for instance:

 * Serving gzipped content (handling Accept-Encoding and Vary headers correctly)
-* Settting far-future cache headers on content which won't change
+* Setting far-future cache headers on content which won't change

 Worried that serving static files with Python is horribly inefficient?
 Still think you should be using Amazon S3?
 Have a look at the `Infrequently